 2. Facebook Ads

 95.8% of social media managers surveyed said Facebook ads gave them the best ROI of any social platform.
 Facebook advertising is a must for anyone paying for traffic.
 But Facebook has LOTS of options, and they’re changing constantly.
 Do you want to put your ad in newsfeeds, on Instagram, messenger, or in the audience network?
 Do you want to target by place, age, interest, or find prospects similar to a group you know already works using lookalike audiences?
 Do you want to use text, images, video, slideshows, or collections?
 The upside of Facebook is that it’s possible to reach exactly who you want in exactly the way you want to reach them (sometimes, hilarity ensues).
 You can create static or dynamic campaigns, small or big campaigns, retargeting campaigns, campaigns with a huge spend or campaigns with a tiny spend.
-There’s Facebook lead ads, which makes it super easy for people to give you their information.
+There are Facebook lead ads, which makes it super easy for people to give you their information.
 Link ads, that send people to your website.
 Or ads that contain in-Facebook product catalogs that do automatic retargeting.
 It’s a lot to learn, but it’s also easy to get started.
 Experts like Jon Loomer are a great way to stay on top of best practices, and there are tons of tools that can help you optimize your campaign without having to become a total expert.

 - Pros: lots of options